-Until September 2018, the Serbian Phytosanitary Inspectorate of the Ministry of Agriculture, Forestry and Water Management, Plant Protection Directorate inspected approximately 1,600 plots or approximately 50 hectares of land with soybeans.
-The inspectorate detected 50 soybean samples that were GE, out of a total of 90 samples.
-The largest number of GE soybean plots was located in parts of Mačva, South Bačka and Srem (Vojvodina).
-The GE soybeans were destroyed or removed from the field and the farmers were fined according to the current "Law on GEOs" (30,000-50,000 dinars or USD 305-510) for deliberate release into the environment without obtaining approval.
+Annually, the Serbian Phytosanitary Inspectorate of the Ministry of Agriculture, Forestry and Water Management, Plant Protection Directorate is inspecting approximately 1,500 plots or somewhere between 50-60 hectares of land with soybeans.
+The Directorate inspects approximately 300 soybean fields each year and of those samples detects between 50-70 fields as GE.
+The largest number of GE soybean plots were located in parts of Mačva, South Bačka and Srem (Vojvodina).
+The GE soybeans are always destroyed or removed from the field and the farmers were fined according to the current "Law on GEOs" with 30,000-50,000 dinars (USD 290-490), while companies are fined with charges of 500,000 to 3 million dinars (USD 4,900 - 30,000) for deliberate release into the environment without obtaining approval.